 From Robotic Process Automation to Hyperautomation

-First comes automation and then comes the fun.
-That's what a lot of companies hope.
-But they shouldn’t be too quick to celebrate because although process automation does essentially promise less work, companies can run the risk of cannibalization between automatisms if these processes are set up inaccurately or without sufficient notice.
-This article is about hyperautomation and why this approach is relevant for all companies.
+Although process automation does essentially promise less work, companies can run the risk of cannibalization between automatisms if these processes are set up inaccurately or without sufficient notice.

 We have come a long way over recent decades: from automation to computerization, process reengineering and the various stages of digitization, we have finally arrived at hyperautomation.